msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 8.6.0 - 2023-08-31 =
+* Pass $_GET to the `*_ifthen_callback_payment_complete` hooks
+* Update hooks-examples.php with an example on how to use the payment complete hook with the new parameter
+* Tested wit WordPress 6.4-beta2-56771 and WooCommerce 8.2.0-rc.2

 = 8.5.0 - 2023-08-31 =
 * Fix a PHP notice